 Definition, Etiology, PathogenesisTop

-Hypereosinophilia (HE) is defined as particularly high peripheral eosinophil counts (≥1.5×109/L) and/or eosinophilic infiltration of one or more target tissues or organs.
-In the case of target organ damage, hypereosinophilic syndrome (HES) is diagnosed.
-HE/HES may be nonneoplastic (reactive, congenital, or idiopathic) or neoplastic (clonal; very rare).
+Hypereosinophilia (HE) is defined as particularly high peripheral eosinophil counts (≥1.5×109/L) and/or eosinophilic infiltration of ≥1 target tissue or organ.
+In the case of target organ damage,

-Chronic eosinophilic leukemia (CEL) is a myeloproliferative neoplasm and subtype of HES in which uncontrolled clonal proliferation of eosinophil precursors causes hypereosinophilia of peripheral blood with eosinophilic infiltration of bone marrow and other tissues.
-In the 2016 World Health Organization classification of chronic myeloproliferative neoplasms, cases with PDGFRA, PDGFRB, and FGFR1 mutations were excluded from this clinical entity, which is now called chronic eosinophilic leukemia not otherwise specified (CEL-NOS).
+Chronic eosinophilic leukemia not otherwise specified (CEL-NOS) is a myeloproliferative neoplasm subtype in which uncontrolled clonal proliferation of eosinophil precursors causes hypereosinophilia of peripheral blood with eosinophilic infiltration of bone marrow and other tissues that does not meet criteria for other clonal myeloid diseases with eosinophilia and is negative for other disease-defining mutations.

-Secondary (reactive) HE/HES: Parasitic infections, allergic reactions including skin and food allergies, allergic and nonallergic asthma, drug-induced (allergic or toxic) reactions.
-Less commonly pulmonary eosinophilia, graft-versus-host disease, Hodgkin lymphoma, peripheral T-cell lymphomas, Langerhans cell histiocytosis, indolent systemic mastocytosis, solid tumors, allergic bronchopulmonary aspergillosis, chronic inflammatory diseases (eg, inflammatory bowel disease), systemic connective tissue diseases (allergic angiitis and granulomatosis [Churg-Strauss syndrome], other systemic vasculitis syndromes, deep eosinophilic fasciitis with eosinophilia), lymphocytic variant HES (caused by clonal T-cell cytokine production).
+2. Secondary (reactive) HE/HES: Parasitic infections, allergic reactions including skin and food allergies, allergic and nonallergic asthma, drug-induced (allergic or toxic) reactions.
+Less commonly pulmonary eosinophilia, graft-versus-host disease, Hodgkin lymphoma, peripheral T-cell lymphomas, Langerhans cell histiocytosis, indolent systemic mastocytosis, solid tumors, allergic bronchopulmonary aspergillosis, chronic inflammatory diseases (eg, inflammatory bowel disease), systemic connective tissue diseases (allergic angiitis and granulomatosis [Churg-Strauss syndrome], other systemic vasculitis syndromes, deep eosinophilic fasciitis with eosinophilia), lymphocyte-variant HES (L-HES; caused by clonal T-cell cytokine production).

 Clinical Features and Natural HistoryTop